thethunderturner/filament/packages/forms/docs/02-fields/19-slider.md

 ## Margin

-The `margin()` method sets the maximum distance between the handles:
+The `margin()` method sets the minimum distance between the handles:
 ```php
 use Filament\Forms\Components\Slider;